kemayo/wow-silverdragon/README.md

  * a channel in your chat frame (announcing it to your party, for instance)
  * a popup window
  * etc

+### History

+A log of seen rares will be shown in a window, so you can easily glance over spawn times.

 ## Other useful things?